Blog topics

 Nobody knows for certain why dogs roll in stinky (and dead and pooey) things.
 But many dog lovers know that dogs who roll in yucky stuff seem to enjoy it.
 Really enjoy it.

 There are four main theories about why dogs roll in smelly things.
-None can be scientifically proven as the true cause of this behavior, . . . → Read More: Pretty In Stink: Why Dogs Roll In Stinky Things
+None can be scientifically proven as the true cause of . . . → Read More: Pretty In Stink: Why Dogs Roll In Stinky Things

 Tongue Fu: Why Do Dogs & Cats Chew, Suck On, And Eat Strange Things?